Sustainable Exploration

 Where This Applies

-Irreversible decisions recur across domains, even when they appear different on the surface.
-In each case, the governing challenge is timing, commitment, and authority under uncertainty.
+Irreversible decisions recur across domains.
+In each case, the governing challenge is timing, commitment, and authority under uncertainty:

 1. Energy, infrastructure, routing, and corridor development